weluse/hyperagent/README.md

 ### Resource#loaded

-A boolean indicating whether the agent has been loaded via `fetch()` yet.
+A boolean indicating whether the resource has been completely loaded or is potentially incomplete.
+Resources retrieved via `fetched()` and embedded resources are considered as fully loaded.

 ## FAQ